chemisus/chemisus.odm/README.md

 Requirements
 ------------
-chemisus.odm so far has the following requirements:
+Snuggie so far has the following requirements:

 * PHP 5.3 (namespaces)
 * php5-curl installed (connections)